maluda-ie/maluda-portfolio/README.md

 1. Navigate to the contact page.
 2. Ensure that the contact from is laid out correctly.
 3. Ensure tha the user must fill in all fields before submitting the form.
-4. Repeat these steps in Chrome, Safari and Opera browsers, checking responsiveness in dev tools.
+4. Repeat these steps in Chrome, Safari and Opera browsers.

+#### Footer
+1. Check the the social media links connect to the relevant pages.
+2. Ensure that these open in new tabs.
+3. Repeat these steps in Chrome, Safari and Opera browsers.

 During the development of the site I used Firefox and Chrome dev tools to debug any issues that arose.
 I also utilized these tools to check responsiveness as I implemented each feature.
 I tested the functionality and features of the site on Chrome, Firefox, Opera and Safari.
 The